GCuser99/tbFileSysTools/README.md

 |**Single-file drop-in**|You want one `.twin` in your project, no reference|Manual|
 |**ActiveX DLL**|You're calling from VBA, VBScript, or another COM host|Re-register the DLL|

 > **Note:** You don't have to clone this repo to use the package.
-In your own project, go to **Project → References → Available Packages** and check **tbFileSysTools** — twinBASIC pulls it from the package server.
+In your own project, go to **Project → References → Available Packages** and check **File System Tools** — twinBASIC pulls it from the package server.
 Clone the repo only if you want to build the DLL, modify the source, or host your own local package.

 ---